NiklasJonsson/gfx/notes.md

 This map is never modified during the blocking `create` call.

-START HERE: Fix this.
-Consider rewriting the create function completely.
+This was fixed and in turn, the shader service now exposes a blocking API for compiling several shaders.

 ### TODO

-1. Debug UI for inspecting the pipeline service:
-    1. Compile times for shaders
-    2. Last time recreated
+1. Fix the validation errors when recompiling.
+2. Test the recompile functionality
-2. Profiling
+3. Profiling
-3. Cleanup the code
+4. Cleanup the code

 ## Future work